crcn/document-section.js/README.md

 ## Loaf.js [![Build Status](https://travis-ci.org/mojo-js/loaf.js.svg?branch=master)](https://travis-ci.org/mojo-js/loaf.js)

-Loaf creates virtual "sections" of DOM elements - a sort of document fragment that can be referenced anytime it's attached to the DOM.
+Loaf allows you to create a section of elements, and keep track of that section even when it's appended to the DOM.

 Input:
 ```html